alankrantas/todo-react-typescript/README.md

 # Todo-React-TypeScript

-This is the TypeScript version of the TodoMatic example on [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_getting_started).
+This is the [TypeScript](https://www.typescriptlang.org/) version of the **TodoMatic** example for [React](https://reactjs.org/) on [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_getting_started).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Using This Project

-In the project directory, you can run:
+Install [Node.js](https://nodejs.org/en/download/) and download this project.
+Run the following console commands under the project directory:

 ### `npm start`